frcdesign/FRCDesign.org/docs/index.md

 <meta name="twitter:card" content="summary_large_image">

-# Welcome to the DDS Manual
+# Welcome to FRCDesign.org

-The purpose of this manual is to provide the knowledge and guidance necessary to learn FRC Design to a high level.
-This manual is heavily integrated with the DDS Discord server, so we recommend joining the server.
+The purpose of this site is to provide the knowledge and guidance necessary to learn FRC Design to a high level.
+This guide is heavily integrated with the DDS Discord server, so we recommend joining the server.

 [![](./img/discord-link.webp){height=25% width=25%}](https://discord.gg/jHXTdNjYCg)